celerysally/portfolio/part3.md

 - I rearranged the subtopics and used less complex Shorthand features.

+- I added citations for all of my facts and research on the bottom of the page under "Reference."

 - Rather than writing lengthy paragraphs, I aimed to convert the information into data visualizations.
 I also prioritized using bullet points over long blocks of text to enhance readability and clarity.

 - I removed the gas price breakdown since it was irrelevant.